bobthehuge/PatriceSays/README.md

 ## Options
 - `<text>`: Wanted text
-- `-f, --font`: font file path.
+- `-f, --font [PATH]`: font file path.
 By default, it takes the provided `impact.ttf`
-- `-s, --size`: text size.
+- `-s, --size [SIZE]`: text size.
 By default, it tries to automaticaly max-fit to the destination